Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 What Is Titre Testing?

 Titre (or titer) testing refers to a blood test that is done to assess a pet's level of immunity to three key diseases: parvovirus, canine distemper and hepatitis.
 The test checks the dog's blood for antibodies, a vital part of the immune system.
-Antibodies are a blood protein produced in response to infection by a virus or bacteria.
+Antibodies are blood proteins produced in response to infection by a virus or bacteria.
 Once they have been created, the body always has the blueprint for them and can quickly make them again if the body is reinfected by the same virus or bacteria.

 Vaccines work by stimulating the body to create specific antibodies against parvo, hepatitis and distemper.
 They do this without actually infecting the dog with these deadly diseases, and are a low-risk way of encouraging immunity.
 This does not prevent the dog from picking up these viruses but, if the dog does, the body already knows how to deal with them and the dog is able to fight the conditions off and maybe not become sick at all.
 Importantly, once a dog's body has antibodies, it does not need to be reminded how to create them again; they are ready for use at any moment.